openlab-at-city-tech/openlab/wp-content/plugins/the-events-calendar/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [5.3.1] 2020-12-15 =

+* Feature - Event Aggregator - Filter Events by Aggregator/Import Record.
+[EA-130]
+* Feature - V2 Customizer - Add background color css overrides.
+[TEC-3651]
+* Feature - V2 Customizer - Add Event Title color css overrides.
+[TEC-3334]
+* Feature - V2 Customizer - Add Event Date & Time color css overrides.
+[TEC-3675]
+* Feature - V2 Customizer - Add controls for Background Color to general and single-event sections.
+[TEC-3683]
+* Feature - V2 Customizer - Add controls for Event Title Color to general section.
+[TEC-3684]
+* Feature - V2 Customizer - Add controls for Event Date & Time Color to general section.
+[TEC-3685]
+* Tweak - Add opaque backgrounds for selected bordered elements.
+[TEC-3673]
+* Tweak - Change Title/Date & Time font color defaults on the Event Single page.
+[TEC-3682]
+* Fix - Fix an issue in csv venue imports where the address would not import.
+[TEC-3637]
+* Fix - Compatibility for some theme menus that no longer displayed when an event is password protected.
+[TEC-2968]
+* Language - 8 new strings added, 63 updated, 1 fuzzied, and 0 obsoleted

+= [5.3.0] 2020-12-02 =

+* Feature - Event Aggregator - Search Box for Scheduled Imports.
+[TEC-3570]
+* Feature - Event Aggregator Batch Pushing for Cron Imports [EA-297]
+* Tweak - Add the filter `tribe_aggregator_import_queue_cleaner_time_to_live` to customize the time in seconds to consider an EA record alive.
+[EA-297]
+* Tweak - Add the filter `tribe_aggregator_import_queue_cleaner_stall_limit` to customize the number of seconds for an EA record to be considerd stalled.
+[EA-297]
+* Tweak - Add the filter `tribe_events_aggregator_build_url` [EA-297]
+* Tweak - Adjust Event Aggregator Client Progress Bar using the Heart Beat API for polling state instead [TEC-3534]
+* Tweak - Event Aggregator - Make default limit by number of events instead of by date range.
+[TEC-3635]
+* Tweak - Event Aggregator/Eventbrite Tickets - Remove verbiage regarding 50 event limit on Eventbrite imports.
+* Tweak - Add the `tribe_get_organizer_object` function.
+[TEC-3645]
+* Tweak - Change the return value of the `tribe_get_event( $event_id )->organizers` from a collection of Organizer names to a collection of Organizer post objects.
+[TEC-3645s]
+* Tweak - Add the `tribe_get_event( $event_id )->organizer_names` method to return a collection of the Event Organizer names.
+[TEC-3645]
+* Tweak - Ensure widgets don't get Filter Bar classes on their containers.
+[FBAR-202]
+* Tweak - Switch the List View previous/next URL methods to use the slug rather than a hard-coded "list" so the class is more easily extendable.
+[TEC-3648]
+* Tweak - Add an option to trash events after 1 month (thanks @StefanSchroeder).
+* Tweak - Add the `tribe_events_views_v2_datepicker_no_conflict` filter (default `false`) to allow loading the Views v2 datepicker in no-conflict mode, when set to `true`, and avoid issues with other plugins that are loading the built-in WordPress `jquery-ui-datepicker` script.
+[TEC-3581]
+* Tweak - Improve WPML integration and URL localization of Views v2.
+[TEC-3608]
+* Fix - Event Aggregator - Fix Eventbrite status filter to not return 'do_not_override' and handle Eventbrite's additional statuses.
+[TEC-3569]
+* Fix - Ensure ECP shortcode today button handles categories gracefully.
+[ECP-492]
+* Fix - Prevent creation of duplicate venues for default address while adding or editing events.
+[ECP-482]
+* Fix - Make sure Month View "View More" link to Day View will preserve the current search criteria.
+[TEC-3230]
+* Fix - Ensure Event Aggregator Cron schedules always have array format and avoid errors on fresh WordPress installations (thanks @mmcachran).
+* Fix - Regular expresion to sanitize name of columns on the EA client make sure all invalid characters are removed.
+* Fix - Use more robust code in the `tribe_is_past_event` template tag to avoid Warnings.
+* Fix - Review and improve the Rewrite component to correctly parse and handle localized URLs and accented characters.
+[TEC-3608]
+* Language - 25 new strings added, 775 updated, 1 fuzzied, and 6 obsoleted

+= [5.2.1] 2020-10-22 =

+* Tweak - Change Views v2 AJAX request method from GET to POST to avoid issues with too long URLs.
+[TEC-3283]
+* Tweak - Add the `tribe_events_views_v2_endpoint_method` filter to allow controlling the HTTP method Views should use to fetch their content from the back-end endpoint.
+[TEC-3283]
+* Tweak - Add the `tribe_events_views_v2_endpoint_url` filter to allow controlling the URL Views should use to fetch their content from the back-end endpoint.
+[TEC-3283]
+* Fix - Prevent Event Aggregator 15 minute Cron Schedule from being created when not required (props @jetxpert) [EA-317]
+* Fix - Add filter to toggle off the event templates hijack.
+[TEC-3521]
+* Fix - Correct url for current month iCal export link.
+[TEC-3575]
+* Fix - Avoid loading the same CSS file twice on the back-end.
+[TEC-3623]
+* Fix - Ensure ECP shortcode prev/next urls handle categories gracefully.
+[ECP-492]
+* Language - 3 new strings added, 200 updated, 0 fuzzied, and 0 obsoleted

+= [5.2.0] 2020-09-28 =

+* Fix - Fix the order of the List View when the PRO is set to show only the first instance of a Recurring Event.
+[ECP-467]
+* Fix - Fix a PHP error that would arise when during the translation, by the WPML plugin, of some strings.
+[TEC-3454, TEC-3578]
+* Fix - Fix a compatibility issue with the WPML plugin that would prevent some options from being translated correctly.
+[TEC-3454]
+* Fix - Generation and usage of translated strings that would cause issues with the WPML plugin.
+[TEC-3454]
+* Tweak - Use the `border-small` class for the today button, add new border button styles to customizer.
+[FBAR-143]
+* Tweak - Add missing CSS classes to the Event Categories label on the single event page.
+[TEC-3478]
+* Tweak - Adjust accordion trigger selector to allow multiple space-separated `data-js` attributes.
+[FBAR-125]
+* Tweak - Adjust spacing on header to prevent screen overflow.
+[FBAR-132]
+* Tweak - Adjust aria attributes and add loader text to make ajax loading more accessible.
+[FBAR-147]
+* Tweak - Add the `tribe_events_latest_past_view_display_template` filter to allow controlling the display of templates  in the context of the Latest Past Events View.
+[FBAR-148]
+* Tweak - Allow passing of additional data to the AJAX request by use of container data.
+[FBAR-162]
+* Language - 2 new strings added, 20 updated, 0 fuzzied, and 0 obsoleted

 = [5.1.6] 2020-08-24 =